Aeryes/Kaggle-Flower-Recognition-CNN/README.md

 I have managed a 97% accuracy during training.

-### Current features in the working:
-- File paths
-- argparse
+### Things to note:
+- You will need to change the directories been used in the code to wherever you have stored the data.

 Link to the data: https://www.kaggle.com/alxmamaev/flowers-recognition